jc1518/Autosam/README.md

 ```
 * Create a AWS DynamoDB table for storing your job status.

 * Create Cloudlets configs and associte them to properties.
 Ensure you follow a good naming convention. e.g www.jackiechen.org use www_jackiechen_prod as the Cloudlets config name.
-If you do it different, you have to update line 200 in autosam_v2.sh to fit your case.
+If you do it differently, you have to update the below line in autosam_v2.sh to fit your case.
 ```bash
 POLICYNAME=$(echo "$JOB" | cut -d' ' -f1 | cut -d'/' -f3 | cut -d'.' -f1-2 | t    r '.' '_')"_prod"
 ```